AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroupClone.md

     },
     "DiskMappings": {
       "Type": "Json",
       "Description": "Disk mappings to attach to instance.
 Max support 16 disks.\nIf the image contains a data disk, you can specify other parameters of the data disk via the same value of parameter \"Device\".
-If parameter \"Category\" is not specified, it will be cloud_efficiency instead of \"Category\" of data disk in the image.Old instances will not be changed.", "MaxLength": 16
+If parameter \"Category\" is not specified, it will be cloud_efficiency instead of \"Category\" of data disk in the image.
+Old instances will not be changed.", "MaxLength": 16
     },
     "ResourceGroupId": {